 The course is designed for WASH practitioners working in civil society or non-government organisations, government institutions, donor organisations, and the water/sanitation/hygiene industries.

 This course gives participants the knowledge and skills they need to effectively incorporate behaviour strategies into WASH program design and delivery.
-The course fosters an understanding of when behaviour change strategies should be integrated into WASH programs and provides the tools to guide the integration of behaviour change into WASH programs.
+By helping to foster an understanding of when behaviour change strategies should be integrated into WASH programs, this course provides the tools to guide the integration of behaviour change into WASH programs.

 This course offers employers an opportunity to develop the necessary skills in behaviour change interventions in their existing human resource base.
 With these skills, organisations can diversify their WASH programs to include behaviour change interventions and contribute to successful delivery of water and sanitation.

 By the end of this course participants will have gained knowledge of and will be able to: